aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

 We will query for calculations that were done on a certain structure (*mystructure*), that fulfill certain requirements, such as a cutoff above 30.0.
-In our case, we have a structure (an instance of StructureData) and an instance of ParameterData that are both inputs to a PwCalculation.
+In our case, we have a structure (an instance of StructureData) and an instance of Dict that are both inputs to a PwCalculation.
 You need to tell the QueryBuilder that::

     qb = QueryBuilder()